karimElmougi/comically/README.md

 tired of manga looking terrible on your kindle? waiting forever for conversions?

-comically is a blazing fast optimizer built specifically for e-ink displays. preview comics right in your terminal, tweak the settings, then convert entire series in minutes, not hours.
+comically is a blazing fast manga & comic optimizer built specifically for e-ink displays. preview pages right in your terminal, tweak the settings, then convert entire series in minutes, not hours.

 **features:**
 - live image previews in your terminal